|

 Fireplace (Oceti Wakan): Life and Teachings of a Lakota

-Medicine Man.
-By Pete S. Catches Sr. Reviewed by Liz Grobsmith
+Medicine Man, by Pete S. Catches Sr. Reviewed by Liz Grobsmith

 - Samson

-Occom and the Christian Indians of New England.
-By W. DeLoss
+Occom and the Christian Indians of New England, by W. DeLoss

 Love.
 Reviewed by Michael Leroy Oberg